hseritt/django-dockerize/README.md

 # Dockerize

-django-dockerize creates a Django project and then containerizes it with a dev and prod environment (prod uses nginx and gunicorn).
+django-dockerize is a very simple way to create a Django project with docker containers. django-dockerize provides  a dev and prod environment (prod uses nginx and gunicorn).
 It also provides a Postgresql database.

+This is a good option if you are interested in setting up a basic Django project with dockerization.
+Typically, I would only recommend development using docker with Django in cases where your production environment makes use of containers (Kubernetes) or if you just want to get a feel for developing using docker containers.

 Besides providing Postgres, it is not overly opiniated.
+It does not come with the kitchen sink.
+For that I would recommend having a look at [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django) by pydanny.
 At least the packages given in the project can easily be removed and an alternate one can be provided.

 These packages are: